BouTayehGaby/Scalable-Machine-Learning-on-Big-Data-using-Apache-Spark/README.md

 **NB: This repository is created for Learning purposes**

-This repositery will cover the follwowing :
+This repository will cover the follwowing :
 - gain a practical understanding of Apache Spark, and apply it to solve machine learning problems involving both small and big data
 - understand how parallel code is written, capable of running on thousands of CPUs.
 - make use of large scale compute clusters to apply machine learning algorithms on Petabytes of data using Apache SparkML Pipelines.